How does the brain extract meaning from visual information in the world?

 (From Turner et al., Nature Neuroscience 2019)

 Beyond the visual system, our work has spanned the auditory and motor systems.
-More recently, we have also been part of a collaborative team at the University of Miami for modeling brain injury with machine learning approaches.
+More recently, we have also been part of a collaborative team at the University of Miami, focused on predicting the effectiveness of treatments for Traumatic Brain Injury using machine learning approaches.